j3ffyang/openstack-based-datacenter/markdown/CephPGRepair.markdown

+Document created by Bo Ma

 ## Ceph Service Crashing
-November 09, 2014, there was a Ceph service crash, caused by an interrupted fiber NIC.
+November 09, 2014, there was a Ceph service crash, caused by an interrupted fiber NIC :-( [we need a fiber NIC bonding for production].
 Basic symptom was that the VM launched on Ceph became unaccessible.

 ## Check Status